About Us Crew Referrals Gallery Labfaq Links home

 2. What colours do they come in and is there a difference between the colours?

 Labradors come in three colours, black, yellow and chocolate.
 Black is black, yellow can range from fox red to creme and chocolate can range from light sedge to chocolate.
 A small amount (silver dollar size) of white is permissible on the chest.
 There should be no difference between the colours in temperament or type.
 It is likely more the difference between one breeders breeding program and another as to what they place emphasis on.
-Please note: Silver is NOT a recognized, registered colour.
+Please note: Any other colour a breeder registers other than blk, yellow or chocolate is registered as Non Standard Colours.
+These dogs are not eligible to have puppies in the CKC stud books.
 Beware anyone advertising any colour other than black, yellow and chocolate.

 3. Are they good with children and/or other dogs?